pringlized/todoist-gnome-shell-extension/README.md

 * I have not updated the metedata yet, so this will not be able to run if you have the original extension this was forked from installed.
 * Extension updates automatically every 5 minutes.

+#### Issues:
+* Sort order is not correct on update.
+Todoist isn't returning items with changed order

 #### Todo:
 * Add an update duration field to Settings
 * Sync token is set to *.
 Update to do incremental updating